 Get your ANZAC day footy fix at the Wharf Hotel with the big game between Collingwood & Essendon shown LIVE across 5 big screens.
 Enjoy specials including Furphy Mega Jugs.
 Plus Steak Night from 5pm.

 Food & Drink Specials | LIVE Footy on 5 Big Screens

 Temperance HotelSouth Yarra / 03 9827 7401

 ANZAC Day Eve Party

 Head to the Temperance Hotel on Melbournes Iconic Chapel Street for one of their biggest nights of the year.
 Party with Melbs best DJ's and Live music.
-Open ANZAC day from 12pm with AFL LIVE from 3:20pm.
+Open ANZAC day from 12pm with the AFL LIVE

 No Cover Charge | Drink Specials